 According to Forbes, an IDC and Computerworld survey reported that a third of companies feel they don’t have sufficiently skilled big data and analytics IT staff.

 One reason why might be that implementing and administering Hadoop requires thinking about data management from a new perspective.
 For your team to make the transition to Hadoop successfully, they need training.
 If you tell your relational database team to work on Hadoop without training them on what’s different and how to think differently, you’ll be able to use Hadoop but you won’t use it well or get the full benefit of your Hadoop investment.
-That’s why at Zaloni, in addition to the Bedrock solution, we offer consulting services, including training.
+That’s why at Zaloni, in addition to our platform, we offer consulting services, including training.

 The right processes